-We have tested our VANTED plugin using a Dell Latitude E6400 laptop with a 2.53 GHz Intel Core 2 Duo processor and 3GB of RAM running Windows XP.
 The time to download the data set depends on the Internet connection and the size/number of the desired pathways.
 Once all pathways are completely downloaded, users are able to load a focus pathway into the navigation window in 1-2 seconds in worst case.
 This includes the computation of the link connections to other pathways and the generation of the aggregated links view.
 Additionally, it might take at most 2-3 seconds to generate the graph icons in case the focus pathway is strongly connected (40-50 links) to target pathways.
-Based on Figure 7, we can safely conclude that most interactions will occur immediately.
-Worst case situations occur within the unit task level [41].
+Based on the figures in Figure 7, we can safely conclude that most of the interactions will occur in a real-time.
+Worst case situations occur within the unit task level [6].
+We have tested our VANTED plugin using a Dell Latitude E6400 laptop with a 2.53 GHz Intel Core 2 Duo processor and 3GB of RAM running Windows XP.